mandiladitya/Ansible-Playbooks/9_3 Optimizing/README.md

     Addressing hosts that are in the inventory is straightforwardd: just address the hostname.

 # lab-2 outside the play ( dbbackup )
-    we are using two-tier architecture (database and webserver). now backup the database server with the help of ansible control node ,  before that we will have to stopped the  service of webserver and start the service again when the backup is done.
+    The following example shows Ansible code that will delegate a task to an outside machine.
+We are using two-tier architecture

-s
+    (database and webserver). now backup the database server with the help of ansible control node ,  before that we will have to stop  the  service of webserver and start the service again when the backup is done.